Privacy Policy

 Complaints

 We take complaints about privacy very seriously.
-If you have a complaint about your privacy, we would prefer to hear about it in writing.
+If you have a complaint about your privacy, we will prefer to hear about it in writing.
 After receiving your complaint, we will make contact with you within 2 weeks.
 We can arrange an informal meeting to discuss these issues.
 You will be able to bring a support person along to the meeting.

-We can be contacted :
+We can be contacted:

-By email : team@blacksmithsdoctors.com.au
+By email: team@blacksmithsdoctors.com.au

-Blacksmiths family Medical Practice
+By Mail: Blacksmiths family Medical Practice

 65 Turea St